Jikoni means “kitchen” in Swahili.

 These cross-cultural experiences form the foundation of Moju’s AfriCali identity – an approach that celebrates African cooking as everyday cooking.

-Through AfriCali and Jikoni, she reimagines the flavors of her heritage in ways that feel both new and exciting, yet familiar and nostalgic – and all distinctly Californian.
+Through Jikoni's series of ticketed culinary events, including dinner parties and cooking classes, Moju reimagines the flavors of her heritage in ways that feel new and exciting, while still familiar and nostalgic – and all distinctly Californian.